Amina Bokhary controversy: Pundits

-Probation breach and jail sentence
+Probation breach and prison sentence

-Bokhary appeared before magistrates court on 23 December 2010 and was sentenced to six weeks in jail for breaking five out of seven conditions of her 2 August probation order – she failed to complete three months' alcohol rehabilitation in the United States; failed to report to her probation officer or to participate in programs arranged by same as required; did not reside as directed; refused to receive psychiatric and psychological treatment.
+Bokhary appeared before magistrates court on 23 December 2010 and was sentenced to six weeks in prison for breaking five out of seven conditions of her 2 August probation order: she failed to complete three months' alcohol rehabilitation in the United States; failed to report to her probation officer or to participate in programmes arranged by same as required; did not reside as directed; refused to receive psychiatric and psychological treatment.
 Her lawyer said Bokhary had become increasingly paranoid as a result of the media attention and felt that "she had become a target of abuse".
 The court rejected her bail application.
-Prosecution appealed the sentence – a one-year driving ban and probation order – imposed on Bokhary for failing to provide a breath specimen.
+Prosecution appealed against the sentence, a one-year driving ban and probation order, imposed on Bokhary for failing to provide a breath specimen.
 The appeal against the probation order was dropped when she was jailed, but at a hearing on 11 January, the Court of Appeal extended Bokhary's driving ban to three years.
 She served four weeks of the sentence, and was released on 22 January 2011.